-Advanced Cardiac Life Support ACLS is an advanced, instructor-led classroom course that highlights the importance of team dynamics and communication, systems of care and immediate post-cardiac-arrest care.
+Advanced Cardiac Life Support (ACLS) Renewal Course is an advanced, instructor-led classroom course that highlights the importance of team dynamics and communication, systems of care and immediate post-cardiac-arrest care.

-INCLUDES and the NEW AHA 2015 Guidelines Provider Manual!
+INCLUDES and the NEW AHA 2015 Guidelines Provider Manual and FREE BLS!

 *Please note, once you have paid for your class, you may come by the office and pick up your book.
 We will not mail or ship your book to you.
 If you prefer, we can issue an E-Book which will arrive in your email usually within 1 hour.
 Please call us before coming to pick up hard copy books, to make sure we have enough.
 We don't want you to waste a trip and the gas.